-Love it or hate it (though if you’re reading this article, I hope you’re the former), you can find this orange root veggie in a wide variety of dishes we associate with the colder seasons of the year: baked, mashed, hashed, candied, grilled, baked into a pie, and so much more.
+You can find this orange root veggie in a wide variety of dishes we associate with the colder seasons of the year: baked, mashed, hashed, candied, roasted, and so much more.

-If you’ve bought a few of these tubers this year, and you find yourself staring at them each time you pass by your produce basket – completely clueless about a new way to tackle them – then we’ve got the perfect corral of recipes for you.
+If you already have a few of these at home, and you find yourself staring at them each time you pass by your produce basket, completely clueless about a new way to tackle them, we have the perfect collection of sweet potato recipes for you.

-Are you an ardent lover of this tasty type of produce?
+Are you an ardent lover of this tasty piece of produce?
 Read on, and you’ll find some fresh new ways to love it even more.

-Hate it?
-Well, you might be surprised by just how much you’ll actually enjoy eating it in many of these unconventional recipes, some of which have sweet potato very expertly and subtly sneaked in.
+Not that big of a fan?
+You might be surprised by just how much you’ll actually enjoy eating it in many of these fun recipes, some of which have the veggie very expertly hidden from plain sight!

-Whether you’re a friend or foe of this wonderful vegetable, there’s something for everyone in the following recipes.
+Whether you’re a friend or foe of this wonderful ingredient, there’s something for everyone in the following recipes.

 Can you add sweet potatoes to your waffle mix?